Jack Spratt's Vietnam Experience

 So, sit back, and enjoy the experience from my perspective.
 And if you are a fellow Vietnam Vet, WELCOME HOME!

-Okay, here's the links to the rest of the site.
-Links are in white.
+The links to the rest of the stuff are in white.

 Enjoy!